-Also, review the section, "[Validate Your SAS LASR Analytic Server Monitor Deployment](#)" on page 86.
+Also, review the section, "[Validate Your SAS LASR Analytic Server Monitor Deployment](#)" on page 101.

-Migration Considerations for SAS Visual Analytics 6.2
+Migration Considerations for SAS Visual Analytics 6.4

 Because of the many ways that you can customize SAS Visual Analytics, the automated SAS migration tools cannot fully migrate all user customizations.
-The following list describes actions that you might need to perform to complete your SAS Visual Analytics 6.2 migration:
+The following list describes actions that you might need to perform to complete your SAS Visual Analytics 6.4 migration:

 - Migration for user-created SAS LASR Analytic Servers is only partially supported.
-After migration, you must specify their port numbers. - The metadata labels for the two SAS LASR Analytic Servers created at installation remains the same.
-If these labels are to be changed in Visual Analytics 6.2, you must do this manually. - SAS Visual Analytics 6.1 GeoMap data sets are replaced when migrating to release 6.2. - SAS LASR Analytic Server names are maintained.
+After migration, you must specify their port numbers. - The metadata labels for the two SAS LASR Analytic Servers created at installation remain the same.
+If these labels are to be changed in Visual Analytics 6.4, you must do this manually. - SAS Visual Analytics 6.1 GeoMap data sets are replaced when migrating. - SAS LASR Analytic Server names are maintained.
 (The server names automatically created by the SAS Deployment Wizard include the host name.
-If you choose, you can easily change server names using SAS Management Console.) - A device limitation "whitelist" is new for SAS Visual Analytics 6.2.
+If you choose, you can easily change server names using SAS Management Console.) - A device limitation "whitelist" is new for SAS Visual Analytics after release 6.1.
 The previous Visual Analytics 6.1 "blacklist" is migrated forward.
-When doing a Visual Analytics 6.2 to 6.2 migration, both the blacklist and the whitelist are migrated.
+When doing a Visual Analytics migration, both the blacklist and the whitelist are migrated.
 When a database other than Postgres is used, special migration utility properties must be specified.
 For more information, see "Product-Specific SAS Migration Utility Properties" in SAS 9.4 Intelligence Platform: Migration Guide.

-- During migration to Visual Analytics 6.2, the metadata user groups Visual Analytics Admin Group and Visual Analytics Data Builder Group are renamed to Visual Analytics Admin and Visual Analytics Data Builder, respectively. - Java Virtual Machine (JVM) settings for Visual Analytic web applications are not migrated from version 6.1.
-The JVM settings used in version 6.2 are the values supplied to the SAS Deployment Wizard during migration.
+- During migration from Visual Analytics 6.1, the metadata user groups Visual Analytics Admin Group and Visual Analytics Data Builder Group are renamed to Visual Analytics Admin and Visual Analytics Data Builder, respectively. - Java Virtual Machine (JVM) settings for Visual Analytic web applications are not migrated from version 6.1.
+The JVM settings used in version 6.4 are the values supplied to the SAS Deployment Wizard during migration.